kirberich/BCN3DSigma-Firmware/README.md

+# Purpose of this fork
+I had some consistency issues with the automatic bed leveling, so I turned it off.
+I also made the printer's LEDs a bit less blue.

+That's it.
+This probably isn't the fork you're looking for.

 # BCN3D Sigma Firmware based on Marlin

 This is the repository that contains the firmware for the BCN3D Sigma 3D Printer.
 It's based on the well-known Marlin but with some modifications.